-The sun is shining, the birds are chirping and the flowers are blooming.
-Spring is upon us and the Pierce County Library System (PCLS) is providing a wonderful way to celebrate the rites of spring—free admission to Washington State Parks.
+The Pierce County Library System (PCLS) is providing a wonderful way to get outdoors—free admission to Washington State Parks.

 PCLS has partnered with Washington State Parks, the Washington State Parks Foundation, the Washington State Library and other public libraries around the state to provide PCLS library patrons with a “Check Out Washington” backpack, which includes the Discover Pass required by the parks department for admission to any state park.